Partnerships & Stakeholders

 We have many different types of donors including individuals, schools, clubs, foundations and private companies.
 Some have assisted us on one occasion but many are our lifelong friends offering annual or more frequent support.
 Support is generated through initiatives including fundraising events, monthly direct debits, in-kind collections, grant applications, fundraising campaigns such as our Piggy Bank Campaign and online channels and as part of corporate social responsibility initiatives.
 Click here for more.

-2. ‘We Are TLM & Partner Centres – TLM establishes MoUs with all centres supporting the provision of Paediatric Oncology in Tanzania.
+2. ‘We Are TLM & National Children Cancer Centres – TLM establishes MoUs with all centres supporting the provision of Paediatric Oncology in Tanzania.
 These agreements identify the responsibilities and sharing of resources between partners centres.

-4. ‘We Are TLM & CHI’ - From the beginning, CHI (formerly OLCHC), has been central to our success by offering specialist opinion and services as We Are TLM have been building local capacity.
+3. ‘We Are TLM & Childrens Health Ireland’ - From the beginning, CHI (formerly OLCHC), has been central to our success by offering specialist opinion and services as We Are TLM have been building local capacity.
 We would not be where we are today without the amazing input from almost every department in this special hospital.

 5. ‘We Are TLM & Donors’ – We Are TLM have MoUs with various national and international donors for the implementation of various operational projects as agreed with the donor.
 The MoU timeframe will depend on the duration of a particular project.

-6. ‘We Are TLM & Suppliers’ – We Are TLM have MoUs with various suppliers specifically for the supply of chemotherapy drugs and other products and services.
+6. ‘We Are TLM & DHL’ – We Are TLM have MoUs with various DHL and other suppliers specifically for shipping of the supply of chemotherapy drugs and other products and services.

 Alliances and collaborations